 Reformatting content does not consider a marketing funnel approach and how the content sits in a marketing funnel.
 Atomizing content is when you break a key piece of content down into stand alone pieces that can fill gaps in your marketing funnel.
 An example may be taking the chapters of a white paper and turning them into a series of blog posts.
 Atomization takes the big idea, the core message, behind a piece and allows you to spread that message in a thoughtful and cost effective way, maximising coverage and giving you a better return on investment.

 So where do you start?
 Ideally, your marketing plan will already include a content atomization strategy, however, if you haven’t always taken an atomization approach then don’t worry, you probably already have lots of great content that you can utilise.
-Conducting an audit of your content can help you undercover these hidden gems.
+Conducting an audit of your content can help you uncover these hidden gems.
 You ideally want to identify your flagship evergreen pieces.

 Firstly create a list of everything you have, then retrieve any metrics you may have for this content.
 If you are reviewing online content then you may want to consider three simple metrics, for example, traffic, conversion data, and engagement.
 When reviewing hard copy printed pieces you may want to review reprint rates, or feedback from sales reps, and never be frightened to reach out to customers and ask them for their feedback.
 Find out what pieces resonate with your audience, and what pieces aren’t engaging them.
 Auditing your content also allows you to categorise your content for future use.